istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 When a process running within a network namespace creates a TCP packet outward bound for something else, the packet must be processed by any local rules within the local network namespace first, then “leave” the local network namespace, passing into another one.

 For example, in plain Kubernetes without any mesh installed, a pod might create a packet and send it to another pod, and the packet might (depending on how networking was set up):
 - Be processed by any rules within the source pod’s network namespace.
 - Leave the source pod network namespace, and bubble up into the node’s network namespace where it is processed by any rules in that namespace.
 - From there, finally be redirected into the target pod’s network namespace (and processed by any rules there).

-In Kubernetes, the [CRI](https://kubernetes.io/docs/concepts/architecture/cri/) (container *runtime* interface) is responsible for talking to the Linux kernel, creating network namespaces for new “pods”, and starting processes within them.
-The CRI then invokes the [CNI](https://github.com/containernetworking/cni) (container *networking* interface), which is responsible for “wiring up” the networking rules in the various Linux network namespaces, so that packets leaving and entering the new pod can get where they’re supposed to go.
+In Kubernetes, the [CRI](https://kubernetes.io/docs/concepts/architecture/cri/) (container *runtime* interface) is responsible for talking to the Linux kernel, creating network namespaces for new pods, and starting processes within them.
+The CRI then invokes the [CNI](https://github.com/containernetworking/cni) (container *networking* interface), which is responsible for wiring up the networking rules in the various Linux network namespaces, so that packets leaving and entering the new pod can get where they’re supposed to go.
 It doesn’t matter much what topology or mechanism the CNI uses to accomplish this - as long as packets get where they’re supposed to be, Kubernetes works and everyone is happy.

-## Istio ambient traffic redirection: why did we drop the previous model?
+### Istio ambient traffic redirection: why did we drop the previous model?

-In Istio ambient, every node has a minimum of two containers running as Kubernetes Daemonset:
+In Istio ambient, every node has a minimum of two containers running as Kubernetes DaemonSet:
 - An efficient ztunnel which handles mesh traffic proxying duties, and L4 policy enforcement.
 - A CNI node agent that handles enrolling new and existing pods into the ambient mesh.